kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 According to equations :eq:`varianceratio1` and :eq:`sampleandparentvar` it is reasonable then to scale the values of :math:`\sigma_i` in a way that we force :math:`\chi^2_{\nu}` to take its expectation value of 1.
+Then one gets values for the errors in ``stderr`` which are insensitive to arbitrary scaling factors of the weights.

 We noted earlier that scaling the weights does not change the values of the best-fit parameters but they affect the values of the parameter error